 The Refugees Map is an interactive tool intended to empower and optimize transnational actions against the current migration crisis.
-Based on a crowdsourcing platform, it is targeted at organizations, media and volunteers assisting refugees around the world.
-It is easy to use and features intuitive user interface.
+Based on a crowd-sourcing platform, it is designed for organizations, media and volunteers assisting refugees around the world.
+It is easy to use and features an intuitive user interface.

 Favelado 2.0 – Building Hacks for the Future

 Young people hold society’s future, and we should be very strong advocates of their education and ensure equal opportunities to access it.
 The GatoMÍDIA project wants to empower youths from depressed economic environments in Brazil by breaking down technologies barriers.
 CAF joined this initiative that hosted in March a residency on Media and Technology: Favelado 2.0 – Construindo Gambiarras para o Futuro (Slum Dweller 2.0 – Building Hacks for the Future).
 During two weeks, twenty selected youths partook in debates on the following topics: photography 2.0, script for programs on YouTube, creative text construction, activism on the web, collaborative coverage, social media, creativity 2.0, fanzine 2.0, hacking Facebook, project elaboration and undertaking ideas.